Why It’s Time to Get Rid of Your Store Credit Card

 With the Blue Cash Everyday Card, you get a .
 You can also get reduced plan fees when you split up large purchases into monthly installments with “Plan It by American Express.”

-New cardholders earn $200 back after you spend $2,000 in purchases on the card within the first six months of membership.
-You will receive the $200 back in the form of a statement credit.
+New cardholders can receive $200 back as a welcome offer.
+You will earn $200 back as a statement credit after you spend $2,000 in purchases on your new Card in the first six months of Card Membership.
 Other perks include:

 - 3% cash back on groceries at U.S. supermarkets on up to $6,000 per year in purchases.
 After that, the cash back is 1%.